Working with Live Vertebrate Animals in Research

 IACUC Terms & Conditions of Approval

-The Principal Investigator/Lead Researcher (or Faculty Sponsor) is ultimately responsible for the proper execution of this study, including both the ethical and humane care and use of animals and the strict adherence by all study team members to IACUC requirements, all federal/ state/ local laws, and UC/UCI regulations and policies governing the use of animals in research, teaching and testing.
+The Principal Investigator/Lead Researcher (or Faculty Sponsor) is ultimately responsible for the proper execution of a study, including both the ethical and humane care and use of animals and the strict adherence by all study team members to IACUC requirements, all federal/ state/ local laws, and UC/UCI regulations and policies governing the use of animals in research, teaching and testing.

 As Principal Investigator/Lead Researcher (or Faculty Sponsor) of an animal use protocol, I understand and agree to the following:

-- IACUC approval does not, in and of itself, constitute approval to implement this project.
+- IACUC approval does not, in and of itself, constitute approval to implement the project.
 I understand that I am responsible for obtaining review and approval from other regulatory committees (Institutional Biosafety Committee, Institutional Review Board, etc.) if applicable.
 In addition, I will ensure that I and my study team follow the requirements of all other oversight/safety committees (EH&S, radiation safety, etc.).

 - If applicable to my study, I and my study team members will ensure that controlled substances (as identified by the United States Drug Enforcement Administration) are handled and stored in accordance with UCI EH&S Controlled Substances Program Guidelines.